aha-project/aha-project.github.io/index.md

 `processname==svchost.exe || ~processname==spoolsv.exe` will emphasize svchost.exe and hide spoolsv.exe at the same time.
 Please note this syntax is lazily evaluated from beginning to end per token.
 This means we split the complex query up by `||` and then process starting with the leftmost term, moving rightward.
 Thus if there is any conflict between the terms, the rightmost will win.

-The buttons/checkboxes along the bottom have the following uses (from left to right):
-- Show data view: this opens a tabular view which shows results data generated by the GUI.
+Graph view options and other features can be accessed through the menus (as of 0.6.8, previously they were buttons on the main application window).
+On macOS by default they will show up in the regular operating system menu bar on the top of the screen.
+All other platforms will have the menu at the top of each application window (or optionally on macOS if using the appropriate command line option).

+File Menu:
+ - Open... : This allows you to select a file.
+If a file is currently loaded, this will be closed and a new file loaded.
+ - Open Data View : This opens the data view window which has a textual spreadsheet like representation of the graph data.
 This view will be explained in a later section of this document.
-- Reset Zoom: this button will reset the graph scale if things go awry, as they sometimes do.
-- Score method dropdown: presently contains 3 items, "Normal", "WorstCommonProc", and "ECScore".
-Normal uses the "Normal" score method described later which uses metrics from the MetricsTable.config located in the same directory as the AHA-GUI.jar.
-WorstCommonProc gives all processes with the same username the worst score for any proc under that user.
-ECScore is the EigenCentrality score method, which is the first attempt at weighting nodes closer to external nodes as having more attack-ability.
-- Open New File: closes the existing view and opens a file chooser to open a new file for viewing.
+ - Update File... : This will attempt to use remote database credentials (default stored in credentials.txt in the same directory as AHA-GUI.jar) to update the currently opened file with information from the remote database, and then reload the resultant updated file.
+ - Exit : Exits AHA-GUI.

+ View Menu:
-- Hide OS Procs: Hides operating system processes which can sometimes clutter the view such as svchost.exe, spoolsv.exe, lsass.exe, and others.
+ - Hide Windows Operating System Processes : Hides operating system processes which can sometimes clutter the view such as svchost.exe, spoolsv.exe, lsass.exe, and others.
 This is presently defined by an internal list of application paths, which will probably some day be split out into a config file similar to MetricsTable.cfg
-- Hide Ext Node: this hides the virtual "External" node and all connections to it to help unclutter the graph.
+ - Show External Node : this will show/hide the virtual "External" node and all connections to it to help unclutter the graph.
-- DNS Names: switches Ext_<IP> format names to Ext_<DNS Name>.
+ - Use DNS Names : switches Ext_<IP> format names to Ext_<DNS Name>.
 Example: would switch "Ext_10.0.0.1 to Ext_SomeHost".
-- Custom Scorefile: Overlays custom information from a custom scorefile.
+ - Use Custom Scorefile : Overlays custom information from a custom scorefile.
 Default filename is scorefile.csv.
 There is an example for the custom scorefile in the AHA-GUI repository in the resources directory.
 You can use custom scorefile filenames by specifying scorefile=<path/to/customscorefile.csv> on the commandline when staring AHA-GUI.
+ ----
+ - Show Only Matched Metrics : only show matched metrics (checked by defult) which will only show the score rules which matched on the selected node.
+ - Show Score Metric Specifics : show metric specifics, which will show exactly which criteria matched.
-- Update on MouseOver: updates the bottom summary view and graph inspector every time you hover over a new node on the graph rather than requiring a click on a node to update the info views.
+ - Update on MouseOver : updates the bottom summary view and graph inspector every time you hover over a new node on the graph rather than requiring a click on a node to update the info views.
+ ---
+ - Show Connectionless Nodes : Show nodes with no pipe/tcp/udp/etc connections to other nodes in the graph.
+ - Show Pipe : Show nodes which have named pipe connections between them.
+ - Show TCP : Show nodes which have TCP connections between them.
+ - Show UDP : Show nodes which have bound UDP sockets on the graph.
+ ---
+ - Normal Score Method : Normal uses the "Normal" score method described later which uses metrics from the MetricsTable.config located in the same directory as the AHA-GUI.jar.
+ - WorstCommonProc Score Method (Beta) : WorstCommonProc gives all processes with the same username the worst score for any proc under that user.
+ - Relative Score Method (Beta) : A beta score method that tries to use relative weights, and relativity to nodes that score poorly to weight neighbors

+ Window Menu:
+ - Reset Zoom: this button will reset the graph scale if things go awry, as they sometimes do.

 ## AHA-GUI Data View Walkthrough